-YOUTH STATUS and ELIGIBILTY CFCIP Funds State/Local Funds Be in, or have been in, out-of-home placement on or after age 16, including youth adopted or entering permanent legal custodianship arrangements after age 16 and have been adjudicated: Dependent; or ✓ ✓ Dually adjudicated dependent and delinquent; or ~ ✓ Delinquent with shared case responsibility between the CCYA and the Juvenile Probation Office (JPO); or Adjudicated delinguent only; ~ ~ ✓ and, after meeting any of the above criteria the following eligibility and funding source applies if the youth: Is a pre-adoptive or adoptive youth; or $\checkmark$ $\checkmark$ Is a qualified alien child; or ✓ ✓ Is an undocumented alien child or alien child legally admitted on a temporary basis for work, study or pleasure; or ~ Is a youth with special needs. ✓ $\checkmark$
+YOUTH STATUS and ELIGIBILTY CFCIP Funds State/Local Funds Be in, or have been in, out-of-home placement on or after age 16, including youth adopted or entering permanent legal custodianship arrangements after age 16 and have been adjudicated: Dependent; or √ ✓ Dually adjudicated dependent and delinquent; or ✓ ✓ Delinquent with shared case responsibility between the CCYA and the Juvenile Probation Office (JPO); or Adjudicated delinquent calls: √ ✓ Adjudicated delinquent only; ✓ and, after meeting any of the above criteria the following eligibility and funding source applies if the youth: Is a pre-adoptive or adoptive youth; or ✓ ✓ Is a qualified alien child; or ✓ ✓ Is an undocumented alien child or alien child legally admitted on a temporary basis for work, study or pleasure; or ✓ Is a youth with special needs. ✓ ✓ Youth who do not meet any of the above criteria, but for whom the county identifies as in need of ✓

-&lt;sup>1 CCYA may provide IL services to youth under 16 with an approved request to OCYF.
-Return to Table of Contents
+2 CCYA may provide IL services to youth under 16 with an approved request to OCYF.

-YOUTH STATUS and ELIGIBILTY CFCIP Funds State/Local Funds Youth who do not meet any of the above criteria, but for whom the county identifies as in need of IL services. $\checkmark$
+YOUTH STATUS and ELIGIBILTY CFCIP Funds State/Local Funds IL services.

-\CCYA may provide IL services to youth under 16 with an approved request to OCYF.
+CCYA may provide IL services to youth under 16 with an approved request to OCYF.